KingJamesH/V5RC_highStakesSim/README.md

 # V5RC High Stakes simulator
-This is a simulator I made using Pygame for the 2024-2025 Vex V5RC game High Stakes.
+This is a simulator I made using Pygame for the 2024-2025 VEX V5RC game High Stakes.
 Its main purpose is to plan auton routes.

 Note: Considering this was made on my computer, if you download it you will have to change the file paths in #main.py